Process for Your Well Woman Exam

 Pap Test Process

-Your nurse practitioner will perform a pelvic exam using an instrument called a speculum to examine your vagina and cervix.
+Your health care provider will perform a pelvic exam using an instrument called a speculum to examine your vagina and cervix.
 During this examination, a few cells will be collected directly from your cervix and the surrounding area, and then sent to a lab for further evaluation.

 Frequency of Pap Tests